kodxana/lbrycrd/README.md

 ## Installation

 Latest binaries are available from https://github.com/lbryio/lbrycrd/releases.
 There is no installation procedure; the CLI binaries will run as-is and will have any uncommon dependencies statically linked into the binary.
-The QT GUI is not supported.
+The QT GUI is supported by downloading separate binary.
 LBRYcrd is distributed as a collection of executable files; traditional installers are not provided.

+## Running GUI
+To start LBRYcrd Core download lbrycrd-qt.exe for Windows and duble click on it, or lbrycrd-qt-linux for linux and in terminal run ./lbrycrd-qt

 ## Usage